swat-ds/fps.swarthmore.edu/_posts/2019-05-15-sanctuary-june-7-july26.md

 **Programs:**

 - June 6: _Flag-raising kick-off of Immigrant Heritage Month with the Office of Immigrant Affairs_
-- June 15 from 2pm-5pm at Asian Arts Initiative: Beyond Borders and Binaries: A Conversation and Workshop
+- June 15 from 2pm-5pm at Asian Arts Initiative (an official event of Immigrant Heritage Month with the Office of Immigrant Affairs: [Beyond Borders and Binaries: A Conversation and Workshop](http://asianartsinitiative.org/event/beyond-borders-and-binaries)

 **About Art in City Hall:**